DablSi/Camera/README.md

 # Camera
-Get the rect of simular color from photo
+Get the rect of similar color from photo